National action plan to prevent radon risks

 Residents of residential buildings or owners or occupiers of buildings take measurements in detached houses and apartments on the lowest floor of apartment buildings throughout the country.
 TESU and STUK provide more information on the need for measurements in residential buildings by the means mentioned in the section Radon risk awareness.

-The results of radon measurements are comprehensively obtained in the national radon database (STUK, STM, occupational safety, TESU).
+The results of radon measurements are comprehensively obtained in the national radon database (STUK, STM, occupational helth and safety, TESU).
 The authorities have adequate technical systems and associated viewing and access rights, as well as technical interfaces and statutory rights.Adequate mutual access and disclosure rights are provided for supervisory authorities, as well as the right to receive information on radon measurements from different operators (STM).

 |Radon risk awareness improves||TESU, Valvira, STUK, the Occupational Safety and Health Administration, STM, Building Control and the Association of Finnish Municipalities implement effective and efficient communication and training for various target groups.
 If necessary, instructions, guides or other material will be prepared to support the achievement of the goal.||